DonaldPaul06/College-Bus-Tracker/README.md

 The **College Bus Tracker** is an IoT-based bus monitoring system designed to help students, parents, and the college transport office monitor the status of a college bus.

-The initial version uses an **ESP32**, the driver's **mobile hotspot**, and **college Wi-Fi** to communicate with a Flask server.
+The initial version uses an **ESP32**, the bus's **WiFi Modem**, and **college Wi-Fi** to communicate with a Flask server.
 The system records trip status, heartbeat updates, departure and arrival times, and displays the information through a web-based dashboard.

 ## Project idea